filipmaric/IMO/README.md

 Step 0: (only once)

-Folder IMO_files is made using Isabelle command:
+- Folder IMO_files is made using Isabelle command:
 $ISABELLE_HOME/bin/isabelle mkroot IMO_files

+- The basic tex file for storing relevant information about the generated document:
+IMO_files/document/root.tex

 Step 1:

-The basic tex file for storing relevant information about the generated document:
-IMO_files/document/root.tex
+- ROOT file saves the structure of the generated pdf file

 Step 2:

-Adding a new theory file in the folder...
+- Adding (or changing) a new theory file in the folder IMO_files/solutions or IMO_files/statements
-Must be added in the ROOT file
+- Must be added in the ROOT file also

 Step 3: